peteraritchie/peteraritchie.github.io/input/posts/2022-04-06-What-is-Breadcrumbing-in-The-Workplace.md

   - For example, only compliments about "hard work" or compliment you on your ability to perform _administrative_ tasks.
-Complements about activities that are not measurable towards your job description, resulting in an imbalance of power since it is at his discretion for those acts to impact a performance review positively.
+Complements about activities that are not measurable towards your job description result in an imbalance of power since it is at his discretion how those acts would positively impact a performance review.

 - Your manager only informally mentions performance, advancement, etc.